MinaBMiller/MinaBMiller.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+#subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+Hi there!
+As you probably already know my name is Mina, and I've been learning and growing in my new career as a Cloud Engineer.

+Some of the areas I've worked in are:

+- AWS
+- GCP
+- Cybersecurity
+- Terraform
+- Python, HTML, YAML, and other languages

+For a full list of experience please visit my [resume website](https://minabmiller.com/)!

-### My story
+### My journey

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I spent most of my life hating technology, what I always say is I was never even able to hook up a printer!
+In 2023 however I decided I wanted to build something and find a career that I could actually enjoy, something that would challenge me but also allow me to exercise some of my creativity.
+Somehow and someway I landed on DevOps, going from zero tech knowledge to now being able to showcase my cloud based projets has been a whirlwind, but an exciting one!

+If you'd like to learn all about my experience in more detail then check out my [blog](https://minabmiller.com/).